 Hospitals across the country have been increasingly adopting technology to proactively optimize operating room capacity.
-By leveraging technologies to improve the accessibility, accountability and visibility of operating room time, hospitals that have implemented LeanTaaS’ iQueue for Operating Rooms have achieved impressive results including increased primetime utilization (6 percentage points, on average), increased block utilization and growth of surgical market share.
+By leveraging technologies to improve the accessibility, accountability and visibility of operating room time, hospitals that have implemented LeanTaaS’ iQueue for Operating Rooms have achieved impressive results including increased primetime utilization (6 percentage points, on average), increased block utilization, hospital-surgeon data transparency and growth of surgical market share.
 Yet despite these impressive recurring results, it can still be difficult for hospitals less keen on adopting new technologies to believe that such a return on investment (ROI) can come from the adoption of new technologies, alone.

 While we are confident in the conservative ROI projections that we provide our potential customers and are extremely proud of our ability to generate results that exceed expectations, we are also very excited, and humbled, to hear when our products have made an irrefutable impact on revenue.
 One such example comes from a hospital within a health system that adopted iQueue for Operating Rooms in 2019.
 The 36 hospital locations in aggregate have achieved an ROI in excess of $35 M+ in less than 18 months (more to come on that in a future blog).
 By using iQueue for Operating Rooms, the various members of the health system have access to near real-time operating room performance data, trends and predictions down to the surgeon level.
 The tools are not only used by OR Managers and Leaders but also by hospital and health system leaders, physician outreach/ market representatives, clinics, and surgeons themselves.